Netflix/falcor/model.md

 // }
 ```

-When working with the same JSON object indirectly through a Falcor Model, you can _not_ retrieve Arrays or Objects - only value types like null, string, boolean, and Array.
+When working with the same JSON object indirectly through a Falcor Model, you can _not_ retrieve Arrays or Objects - only value types like null, string, boolean, and number.

 ```
 var log = console.log.bind(console)